 - Reduction in the current tax year for grant or scholarship administered in prior years

-Form 1098-T. Eligible educational institution (such as VSC) must send Form 1098-T (or acceptable substitute) to each enrolled student by January 31, 2016.
-An institution may choose to report either payments received (box 1), or amounts billed (box 2), for qualified education expenses.
+Form 1098T.
+Eligible educational institutions (such as VSC) must send Form 1098T (or acceptable substitute) to each enrolled student by January 31, 2020.

 Please consult your tax advisor with specific questions on how you use the 1098T or the implications of your tax refund; we are unable to answer tax-related questions.